Document Owner | People and Culture |

 3.1 |

-meet their legal obligation as an Officer, to exercise due diligence and apply the Six Pillars of Due Diligence for CEO Heads of Service, as far as reasonably practicable |
+meet their legal obligations as Officers to exercise due diligence and apply CEDoW Leadership Team Due Diligence, as far as reasonably practicable |

 ||